Cognitive load: Measurement

 As of 1993 Paas and Van Merriënboer had developed a construct known as relative condition efficiency, which helps researchers measure perceived mental effort, an index of cognitive load.
 This construct provides a relatively simple means of comparing instructional conditions, taking into account both mental effort ratings and performance scores.
 Relative condition efficiency is calculated by subtracting standardized mental effort from standardized performance and dividing by the square root of two.

 Paas and Van Merriënboer used relative condition efficiency to compare three instructional conditions (worked examples, completion problems, and discovery practice).
 They found learners who studied worked examples were the most efficient, followed by those who used the problem completion strategy.
 Since this early study many other researchers have used this and other constructs to measure cognitive load as it relates to learning and instruction.

 The ergonomic approach seeks a quantitative neurophysiological expression of cognitive load which can be measured using common instruments, for example using the heart rate-blood pressure product (RPP) as a measure of both cognitive and physical occupational workload.
 They believe that it may be possible to use RPP measures to set limits on workloads and for establishing work allowance.

-Task-invoked pupillary response is a form of measurement that directly reflects the cognitive load on working memory.
-Greater pupil dilation is found to be associated with high cognitive load.
-Pupil constriction occurs when there is low cognitive load.
-Task-invoked pupillary response shows a direct correlation with working memory, making it an effective measurement of cognitive load explicitly unrelated to learning.
+There is active research interest in using physiological responses to indirectly estimate cognitive load, particularly by monitoring pupil diameter, eye gaze, respiratory rate, heart rate, or other factors.
+While some studies have found correlations between physiological factors and cognitive load, the findings have not held outside controlled laboratory environments.
+Task-invoked pupillary response is one such physiological response of cognitive load on working memory, with studies finding that pupil dilation occurs with high cognitive load.

 Some researchers have compared different measures of cognitive load.
 For example, Deleeuw and Mayer (2008) compared three commonly used measures of cognitive load and found that they responded in different ways to extraneous, intrinsic, and germane load.
 A 2020 study showed that there may be various demand components that together form extraneous cognitive load, but that may need to be measured using different questionnaires.

-Established eye movement and pupillary response indicators of cognitive load are: